 |Exterior Wood Care||Semi-transparent and Translucent Coatings|

 Exterior wood surfaces are exposed to a variety of harsh elements.
 Ultraviolet rays, rain, sleet and snow all contribute to damaging those surfaces.
-You have several choices when evaluating exterior wood coatings for siding and trim.
+You have several choices when evaluating exterior wood coatings.
 Many choices will offer trade-offs with respect to translucency, frequency of maintenance, ease or difficulty of application, preparation required, and so forth.
 Some species will have specific coating requirements, especially dense hardwoods, and not all coatings are appropriate for all situations.
 The coatings listed below have all performed extremely well for us and our clients over the years, and each has it's own distinct features.
 This guide can help you choose the best product for your specific project.

 |One TIME||Natural Finish for Log Homes, Decks, Wood Siding, Docks, Exotic Hardwood, Timbers, Fencing, Shakes, and Garden Furniture.
 Long Lasting and Low maintenance.